In Vitro Fertilization (IVF)

 Egg retrieval involves a transvaginal ultrasound probe with a needle guide.
 Using sterile technique the needle will pass through the vaginal wall directly into the ovary on each side.
 As each follicle is punctured, the fluid is drained and sent to the lab where it is examined under a microscope by an embryologist to identify each egg.

 Egg retrieval may cause some discomfort.
 The night before the procedure you will be prescribed Ativan to help you rest and feel relaxed the morning of the procedure.
-You will be instructed not to eat or drink anything the day of the procedure, and to arrive at the Montreal Fertility Centre 45 minutes prior to the egg retrieval.
+You will be instructed not to eat or drink anything the day of the procedure, and to arrive at the Montreal Fertility Centre one hour prior to the egg retrieval.
 On your arrival a nurse will take your vital signs and start an intravenous (IV).
-In the procedure room the nurse will then give you a combination of Versed and Fentanyl through the IV to keep you calm and minimize discomfort.
+In the procedure room the nurse will then give you medication to keep you calm and minimize discomfort.

-Following the egg retrieval you will be monitored for 1-2 hours in the recovery room before returning home.
-You will know the total number of eggs retrieved prior to leaving.
-You will also receive your first dose of progesterone before leaving.
+Following the egg retrieval you will be monitored in the recovery room before returning home.
 Do not plan any other activities for the day of your egg retrieval.
 When you arrive home, relax and have an early night.
 It is not uncommon to have some abdominal discomfort and light vaginal bleeding post retrieval.

 Fertilization